 Images vs Text vs Whitespace

 You may think that having a lot of text on a website and plenty of keywords will improve your customer experience and SEO rankings.
-Actually having large blocks of text without white space and images to shape them can do the complete opposite and turn your customers away.
-For an effective homepage, you need a good balance of all three, plenty of white space isn’t always a bad thing!
+Having large blocks of text without white space and images to shape them can do the complete opposite and turn your customers away!